 What do you need to apply for the course?

-You’ll need to have a minimum of five GCSEs at grade C or above.
-GCSE grade 6 in Maths or English Language preferred.
+You will need five GCSEs at grades 5-9, including a grade 6 in Maths or English Language.

 What are the key things you’ll learn?